akirasoft1/perform-2024-hot-days/Building_Custom_Apps/content/00_getting_started/02_setup/index.md

 This section will guide you through the steps to setup your editor and access the Dynatrace app you'll be working on.

-On the Dynatrace University page, you will find the details of your VM and your Dynatrace environment.
-Going forward you will need the IP address, username, and password, as well as the URL to the environment.
+On the Dynatrace University page, you will find the details of your VM.
+Going forward you will need the IP address, username, and password.

 ### 1. Configure your connection